Klaus Meyer's Blog

 October 26, 2013

 I had an interesting dinner conversation today with a (female) international manager.
-Her organization has the smart idea that they need to enhance the international experience of their middle managers, and hence they send two female employees on separate work assignments to Europe.
-The idea was that such international experience would enhance their ability to engage with foreign clients and colleagues and thus better as serve as bridges between cultures.
+Her organization had the smart idea that they need to enhance the international experience of their middle managers, and hence they send two female employees on separate work assignments to Europe.
+The idea was that such international experience would enhance their ability to engage with foreign clients and colleagues and thus better as serve as bridges between cultures. v

 The first consequence, however, was rather unexpected.
 Soon after their return both women filed for divorce.
 According to the international manager, they developed their personality and their view of themselves so much that they decided to take such a drastic change in their personal life.
 They discovered that as a women they could be so much more than what their husband would give them space for.
 Hence, they said, I can't change my husband, so better get a divorce.
 The international manager thus asked herself, "should I really arrange such international work experience programs for Chinese women if it has such a disruptive effect on their personal life?"